Colorado National Monument

 John Otto exploring the park in the early 20th century.

-Entrance to the park is $15 per vehicle but if you have an America the Beautiful annual pass it is free.
+Entrance to the park is currently $15 per vehicle but if you have an America the Beautiful annual pass it is free.
 If you will visit more than one National Park in a year I highly recommend purchasing the America the Beautiful pass which gives you free access to the parks.
 You can purchase the pass here.

 Hiking in Colorado National Monument